-If you keep in mind your goals of each networking meeting and follow the guidelines we propose in our How to Network section, you can increase your exposure in the market, uncover opportunities and make friends along the way.
-Learn how to leverage the Darden and UVA Networks and find out about Networking Groups and Online Networking Tools.
-If you still need more help, we've suggested a few of the many Books available on the subject and you can always contact us to schedule an appointment so speak with a career counselor.
+If you keep in mind your goals of each networking meeting and follow the guidelines in our Networking Goals & Guidelines section, you can increase your exposure in the market, uncover opportunities and make friends along the way.
+Learn how to leverage the Darden and UVA Networks and find out about additional Networking Resources.
+If you still need more help, contact us to schedule an appointment to speak with a career counselor.

-We also encourage you to view the Networking Darden Online Module.
-The "Networking" tutorial is a comprehensive visual and audio presentation that provides information about the process of effective networking.
+We also encourage you to view at our Networking and Job Search presentation which will provide you with further information about the process of effective